7 ways to be at one with nature in Ibiza

-Getting to Ibiza: book your all inclusive break to Ibiza with First Choice* and you can make the most of the latest online offers and choose to depart from a wide variety of major and regional UK airports.
+Getting to Ibiza: book your break to Ibiza with First Choice* and you can make the most of the latest online offers and choose to depart from a wide variety of major and regional UK airports.

 With its indented coastline of sheltered bays and beaches, Ibiza is ideal for sea kayaking.
 And in a kayak, you're literally close to nature - close enough that you can reach down and comb a few fingers through the warm waters of the Med.

 Kayaks can reach places other boats can't, poking their noses inside caves carved out by the ocean over millennia and pushing up onto the sands of remote beaches hard to reach by any other means.

 You could head out for the day, exploring swimming spots and meeting marine life, or even better, do it all at sunset, watching the hot Ibizan sun dipping into the waters ahead of you as the sky lights up in dusky pink.

 I defy anyone to resist getting into the water at every opportunity in Ibiza - the island has some of the most picture-perfect swimming spots in all of Europe.

 They can, though, get pretty crowded.
 So instead of heading to the big hitters (Cala Nova, Ses Salines, Cala Comte), it's worth seeking out those more off the beaten track.

 The island's north coast is where you'll find the very quietest from horseshoe-shaped Es Portixol, reached by a 30-minute coastal walk, to Port de ses Caletes, where your only company is likely to be the cluster of dilapidated fishermen's huts.